CMMC Certification Assessment

 Your DoD contract includes CUI handling requirements

-Some organizations may qualify for self-assessment depending on contract designation, but many will require a full third-party certification assessment.
+Some organizations may qualify for self-assessment depending on contract designation.
+Many, however, will require a full third-party review.

 What Happens During a CMMC Certification Assessment?